Unraveling the topology of dissipative quantum systems

-For a generic Bloch Hamiltonian $\hat H (p)$, the jumptime phase $T_{\rm cc}$ has non-topological contributions $R_{1,2}$ defined by Eqs.~(\ref{Eq:rest_terms}).
-Here we demonstrate that, if the Bloch Hamiltonian satisfies certain symmetries, the non-topological terms vanish identically.
+For a generic Bloch Hamiltonian $\hat H (p)$, the jumptime phase $T_{\rm cc}$ has nontopological contributions $R_{1,2}$ defined by Eqs.~(\ref{Eq:rest_terms}).
+Here, we demonstrate that, if the Bloch Hamiltonian satisfies certain symmetries, the non-topological terms vanish identically.

 We start with time-reversal symmetry $\mathcal{T}$.
 Under the action of $\mathcal{T}$, momentum changes sign, $p \rightarrow -p$, and the Hamiltonian is subject to complex conjugation.
-Consequently, the Hamiltonian $\hat{H}$ is said to posess time-reversal symmetry when the following holds true:
+Consequently, the Hamiltonian $\hat{H}$ is said to possess time-reversal symmetry when the following holds true:

 This implies that

 In other words, $h_{x,z} (p)$ must be even functions of $p$, while $h_{y} (p)$ is odd, which results in vanishing $R_{1,2}$.
 Indeed, it is easy to check that $h_\perp^2$ is even, while $\partial h_z/\partial p$ is odd.
 Thus, the integrands in Eqs.~(\ref{Eq:rest_terms}) are odd, and the integrals are both zero.